PaddlePaddle/PGL/apps/graph4rec/README.md

 #### IP address setting

 The first step is to set the IP list for each graph server.
 Each IP address with port represents a server.
-In `ip_list.txt` file, we set up 4 graph server as follow for demo:
+In `./toy_data/ip_list.txt` file, we set up 4 graph server as follow for demo:

 ```
 127.0.0.1:8813